Top 10 Developer Tools in 2023

 So yeah, that's terminal in a nutshell!
 And while it might take some getting used to, it can actually be a really powerful tool once you know your way around.

-Number 2: Code Editor
+#2.
+Code Editor

-There are many different code editors available, each with their own strengths and weaknesses.
+There are many different code editors available, each with its own strengths and weaknesses.
 Some popular options include Visual Studio Code, Notepad++, Vim, and Sublime Text.
 These editors are versatile and can be used for a wide range of programming languages.

 Overall, a good code editor can be a valuable asset for you, regardless of the programming language or technology stack you’re working with.
 It can save you time and help you write better code.
 So be sure to explore different options and find the one that works best for you.

-Number 1: Stack Overflow
+#1: Stack Overflow

 We've all been there - working on a project and bam, we hit a roadblock.
 We can't figure out what's going wrong with our code.